tushdante/temporal-demo/README.md

 Failures may also be simulated by restricting network access and the workflow is able to successfully recover from this state.
 We also limit the total number of retries to 3 along with a strict timeout of 20 seconds to prevent backpressure on upstream services.

 ### Challenges

-1. The AI model is subject to inconsistencies and in order to coerce the model the prompt must be specific in the return format required.
-We also provide a list of unique airline names to ensure that the model only returns a normalized value for comparison.
+1. The AI model can produce inconsistent outputs.
+To ensure consistent results, prompts must explicitly define the expected return format.
+In addition, a predefined list of normalized airline names is used to help the model return standardized values for accurate comparison.

-1. Debugging can often be complicated given the distributed nature of the worflow.
-When using a single worker the workflow can be straightforward but with distributed workflows things like handling rate limits and timeouts appropriately.
+2. Debugging workflows can be complex due to their distributed nature.
+While workflows running on a single worker are generally easier to reason about, distributed setups introduce new challenges—such as managing rate limits, handling timeouts, and ensuring consistent execution across nodes.

-1. Size limits loading entire dataset with panads
+3. Temporal imposes size limits on workflow results.
+As a result, working with large datasets in `pandas` often requires writing data to disk or using external storage mechanisms, rather than returning large datasets directly.

-1. The worker nodes would sometimes retain the previous version of the application logic and would require a restart to fetch the latest version.
+4. Worker nodes may sometimes cache outdated versions of the application logic.
+In such cases, restarting the worker is necessary to ensure the latest code changes are picked up.

 ## Example Output